#1 How do I know the GWP is for me?

 * No. It is for those who agree with Rev. Whitefield’s theology and sermon style.
 His sermon style can be ascertained by reading his sermons online and from several books in print.
 Digital Puritan Press, Sermon Index, The Sermons of George Whitefield, and The Sermons of George Whitefield.

 * If you don’t want to participate in the GWP and still want to open air preach contact PEF.
-They are friends and have similar views but don’t make the same demands on your schedule, etc. PEF Contact Information.
+Bill Adams serves on the Board.
+They have similar views but don’t make the same demands on your schedule, etc. PEF Contact Information.